PointCloudLibrary/pcl/doc/tutorials/content/index.rst

   * :ref:`planar_segmentation`

      ======  ======
-     |se_1|  Title: **Planar model segmentation**
+     |se_1|  Title: **Plane model segmentation**

              Author: *Radu B. Rusu*

              Compatibility: > PCL 0.5

-             In this tutorial, we will learn how to segment arbitrary planar models from a given point cloud dataset.
+             In this tutorial, we will learn how to segment arbitrary plane models from a given point cloud dataset.
      ======  ======

      .. |se_1| image:: images/planar_segmentation.jpg